Sermons

 10 September 2017

 Jesus deals with a very sensitive topic today – the topic of conflict within the church.
-Conflict doesn’t have to be a negative experience in the church or in any form of relationship.
-Rather it can be an opportunity to delve deeper into a relationship.
-Jesus provides advice for resolving conflicts among church members which… Read more
+Conflict doesn’t have to be a negative experience in the church or in any… Read more

 FATHER’S DAY AND THE GIFT OF OUR FATHERS